gigili/p4nth3rb0t-mainframe/README.md

 # Welcome to the p4nth3rb0t MAINFRAME

 P4nth3rb0t MAINFRAME is a backend to support all things Twitch chat bot and overlay.
-It is written in Typescript and uses [TMI.JS](https://github.com/tmijs) over Websockets.
+It is written in Typescript and uses websockets to communicate.

 It can handle the following Twitch events: